Cookiecutter Shark Facts

 - The Cookiecutter Shark is a small but quite remarkable variety of dogfish shark, with some unique characteristics.

-The name of this shark comes from their way of feeding.
-They will gouge small round plugs of flesh out of their prey.
+- The name of this shark comes from its way of feeding.
+Individuals actually gouge small round plugs of flesh out of the prey.
 This wound appears as if cut by a cookie cutter, hence the name.

-Due to their wide distribution, the IUCN lists them as a Species of Least Concern.
-They have no commercial value to fishermen, and thankfully do not seem to be overly susceptible to commercial fishing methods.
+- Due to its wide distribution, the IUCN lists it as a Species of Least Concern.
+It also has no commercial value to fishermen and thankfully does not seem to be overly susceptible to commercial fishing methods.

 The Cookiecutter Shark remains an extremely small species of shark.
 The maximum recorded length of any individual was 22 in (56 cm).

-They are extremely deep dwellers.
-During the day they are found at depths of as much as 2.3 mi (3.7 km).
-At night they rise closer to the surface, yet typically remain below 280 ft (85 m), but will occasionally rise all the way to the surface.
+Individuals also live as extremely deep dwellers.
+During the day most are found at depths of as much as 2.3 mi (3.7 km).
+At night most rise closer to the surface, yet typically remain below 280 ft (85 m).
+However, some will occasionally rise all the way to the surface.

-Attacks on humans are rare but do occur.
-They prey upon virtually any creature, although smaller prey they swallow whole.
-Larger victims suffer the circular wounds from which their name derives.
+Attacks on humans are rare but do occur, however.
+The shark preys upon virtually any creature, although smaller prey it swallows whole.
+Larger victims suffer the circular wounds from which its common name derives.